dmwm/dbs2go/docs/MigrationServer.md

   - `/serverinfo` provides server information
 - *DBS migration* server runs as a daemon to process migraton requests from underlying DB backend on periodic basis
+- by default the number of retries for migration request is set to 3 and it is configurable parameter for DBSMigration server.

 ### Examples
 Post migration request: